You can easily book online. Payment in full is required.

 Once you have met Teresa, she transports you to the harbor where you board our boat.
 We provide return transport for you at the end of the trip if you wish.
 The walk back to the port is approximately one and a half miles and on a nice day many opt to walk back and explore town along the way.
 We are happy to take you all of the way back or even part way if you prefer to enjoy a walk for part of the distance.

 Snacks are provided on board and may include smoked salmon dip (Alaskan wild-caught), crackers, and chips.
 Hot chocolate and water are also available on board.
+Guests are welcome to bring their own snacks, especially those with dietary restrictions.

 Our boats are state of the art catamarans, in excellent condition, fully-equipped with all available safety gear, and have a heated cabin with comfortable seating for all of our guests.
 There is a clean and comfortable head (restroom) on board.
 We plan to take six people out for the day when possible so you may share the boat with others if you have a group of less than six.